Edward A. Wild: Civil War service

+To force the men of the family to reveal where the gold had gone, he had the men tortured by stringing them up by their thumbs.
+The women in the family were strip-searched by their former female slave.
+The treatment of the men and the searching of the women by one of their own former slaves enraged the local white community.
+While no information resulted from the torture of the Chenault men, they were arrested when investigation revealed substance to the reports of their abuse of their former slaves.
+Wild continued angering the local white plantation class through the confiscations of properties under the operation of the bureau.
+When the Chennault family's attorney reached the military government in Augusta with details of their treatment, this news combined with the complaints from wealthy local white citizens led to his dismissal from his post.
+He was sent to Washington for an inquiry into his conduct.
+Wild survived the inquiry and was honorably discharged in January 1866.

 Postbellum years

 After the war, Wild could no longer practice medicine because of his war injuries.
 He engaged in silver mining in Nevada as a superintendent of operations.
 He operated in the Diana Mine, now part of the Berlin-Ichthyosaur State Park near Austin.
 He traveled extensively in South America.
 He died in Medellín, Colombia, and was buried in the city's Cementerio de San Pedro.

 References in Popular Culture

 Wild is portrayed in Black Cloud Rising, 2022 historic fiction by David Wright Faladé.
 He is in command of the protagonist and narrator, Richard Etheridge, who in March 1863 was among the first enlistees in the African Brigade, later known as 36th U.S. Colored Troops.